-Based on the various statements and reports on VAs issued by central banks in different jurisdictions, it appears that central banks agree that VAs such as BTC and ETH are not meant to replace flat currency.
+Based on the various statements and reports on VAs issued by central banks in different jurisdictions, it appears that central banks agree that VAs such as BTC and ETH are not meant to replace fiat currency.
 According to the International Monetary Fund Global Financial Stability Report dated April 2018, the use of cryptocurrencies as a medium of exchange has been limited and their high volatility has prevented them from becoming a reliable unit of account.
 In this context, VAs do not appear to pose macro-critical financial stability risks at present, although if widely used, they may raise issues about, inter alia, ML and investor and consumer protection.

-Notwithstanding the above, some 80% of central banks (such as Banque de France, Norges Bank and the Bank of England) are currently following the evolution of the developments of VAs and central bank cryptocurrencies (the "CBCCs") closely or even contemplating issuing their own CBCC in order to take advantage of the dematerialisation of the currency (triggering costs reductions) and to facilitate international transactions by avoiding currency exchanges issues and providing for instantaneous transfers, security and monitoring capabilities according to BIS Paper No. 107 dated January 2020.
+Notwithstanding the above, some 80% of central banks (such as Banque de France, Norges Bank and the Bank of England) are currently following the evolution of the developments of VAs and central bank cryptocurrencies ("CBCCs") closely or even contemplating issuing their own CBCC in order to take advantage of the dematerialisation of the currency (triggering costs reductions) and to facilitate international transactions by avoiding currency exchange issues and providing for instantaneous transfers, security and monitoring capabilities according to BIS Paper No. 107 dated January 2020.
+In particular, the ECB published in October 2020 a comprehensive report on the possible issuance of a digital euro to complement the current offering of cash and wholesale central bank deposits.
+The Governing Council of the ECB decided in July 2021 to launch the investigation phase of such digital euro project.

-CBCCs could be viewed as a solution to mitigate the ML/FT risks, as the transactions related thereto would necessarily go through a regulated financial intermediary subject to AML/CFT regulations.
-This presupposes a new generation of centralised cryptocurrencies which will not have the same level of anonymity and transferability as the current cryptocurrencies.
+CBCCs could be viewed as a solution to mitigate ML/FT risks, as the transactions related thereto would necessarily go through a regulated financial intermediary subject to AML/CFT regulations.
+This presupposes a new generation of centralised cryptocurrencies, which will not have the same level of anonymity and transferability as the current cryptocurrencies.
 In this respect, it is worth noting that the BIS indicated in its March 2018 report, Central bank digital currencies, that the issuance of CBCCs could come, in addition to more efficient and safer payments and settlement systems, with some benefits from an AML/CFT perspective.
 To the extent that CBCCs allow for digital records and traces, it could indeed improve the application of rules aimed at AML/CFT, as well as reduce costs of compliance.
-To date, we are not aware of central banks having issued their own CBCCs (with the exception of the specific case of Venezuela which has issued a state cryptocurrency backed by the country's oil and mineral reserves (i.e., the petro)).
+To date, the Bahamas became the first to launch a general purpose CBCC, known as the Sand Dollar, and several jurisdictions have announced trials and experiments in this respect, such as China, India, Switzerland, and France.

-In this context, in some part as a reaction to Facebook's Libra project and also in response to China's plans in the field of digital currencies and payments, a growing demand is forming for some form of programmable digital money which can be integrated into the existing financial system.
-Indeed, the potential of technology is self-evident - a national currency which is fully programmable becomes de facto resilient to ML/FT risks by design and would discourage non-compliant uses of such currency.
+In this context, in some part as a reaction to Facebook's Libra project and also in response to China's plans in the field of digital currencies and payments, a growing demand is forming for some form of programmable digital money that can be integrated into the existing financial system.
+Indeed, the potential of technology is self-evident - a national currency that is fully programmable becomes de facto resilient to ML/FT risks by design and would discourage non-compliant uses of such currency.
 However, the various risks and legitimate privacy concerns need to be addressed before such a means of payment becomes socially acceptable or desirable.